 How can I see what titles I have access to?

 You can choose to only show content included in your subscription.
 Or, once you have logged in, the books you have access to will have an open padlock icon displayed alongside them.
 If you only want the content you can access to be displayed, modify your search to only show 'Available' content - see left hand menu of search results pages.

 Why do some titles have a red locked padlock against them?

 If you have bought, or been given access to one subject area, it is likely when searching that you come across content in another subject area that is locked to you.
 In order to gain access to more content, see Purchasing Law Trove.
 Old editions of titles in the subject area you have access to will often show up as locked, as they remain on the site to service users with older subscriptions.

 No results were returned when I selected a subject.
 What's wrong?

-Make sure the Availablity markers are not checked, or a search term is still active.
+Make sure the Availablity markers are not checked, a filter is active, or a search term is still active.
 If you do not have access to content in a particular subject, nothing will be displayed if only 'Available' is selected.
 Try clearing your search and starting again.

 Is my access to Law Trove time limited?